|

 other structures in their way, the local human residents get very

-of human and elephant habitats means that occasionally it is the
+of human and elephant habitats means that sometimes it is the

 elephants who accidentally harm the humans.